Klumz/comp110-journal/README.md

 ### [3] A Fast Procedure for Computing the Distance Between Complex Objects in Three-Dimensional Space (incomplete)

+This paper demonstrates and presents to us an algorithm for calculating the Euclidean distance (the length of a shortest line segment joining the two objects) between two objects in any Rn dimensions.
+When used, it is stated that the algorithm is particularly designed to be a faster and more efficient way of determining objects in three-dimensional space.

+Notes: As expected, this paper involved a considerable amount of maths in it, resulting in it being harder to understand.

 #### Quotes
 "It applies to a complex family of shape models and is particularly convenient when the objects are subject to changes in position and orientation."